sumit-kr-das/short-news-reading-web-app/README.md

 ### Description

-Newsort is a news app that selects latest and best news from multiple national and international sources and summarises them to present in a short and crisp.
+Newshort is a news app that selects latest and best news from multiple national and international sources and summarises them to present in a short and crisp.

 ### Installation